Edward Olivares Player Props: Royals vs. Reds

 Reds Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in MLB.

-- The Reds' 5.01 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.98 team ERA that ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).
+- Reds pitchers combine to surrender 87 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- Williamson (0-0) takes the mound for the Reds in his sixth start of the season.
-He's put together a 5.40 ERA in 26 2/3 innings pitched, with 21 strikeouts.
+- Lively gets the start for the Reds, his sixth of the season.
+He is 3-4 with a 4.21 ERA and 37 strikeouts in 36 1/3 innings pitched.

-- The left-hander's last time out was on Wednesday against the Los Angeles Dodgers, when he went 5 2/3 innings, surrendering six earned runs while allowing eight hits.
+- In his last outing on Saturday against the St. Louis Cardinals, the right-hander tossed 6 2/3 innings, allowing seven earned runs while surrendering 10 hits.

-- In five games this season, the 25-year-old has amassed a 5.40 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.
+- The 31-year-old has an ERA of 4.21, with 9.2 strikeouts per nine innings, in seven games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.